Turkey's opposition urges peaceful protests over Istanbul mayor's arrest despite bans

 Mayor Ekrem Imamoglu was arrested in a dawn raid on his residence on Wednesday over alleged corruption and terror links, escalating a crackdown on opposition figures and dissenting voices.
 Several other prominent figures, including two district mayors, were also detained.

 Many view the arrest as a politically driven attempt to remove a popular opposition figure and key challenger to Erdogan from the next presidential race, currently scheduled for 2028.
-Government officials reject claims that legal actions against opposition figures are politically motivated and insist that the courts operate independently.
+Government officials reject accusations that legal actions against opposition figures are politically motivated and insist that Turkey's courts operate independently.

+Cumhuriyet newspaper and other media reported that police began questioning Imamoglu on Friday afternoon.
+The mayor can be detained without charges for up to four days.

+Erdogan said that the government wouldn't tolerate street protests and accused the opposition party of being associated with corruption, marginal groups and terrorist organizations.

+“We see that an anti-corruption operation in Istanbul is being used as an excuse to stir unrest in our streets.
+I want it to be known that we will not allow a handful of opportunists to bring unrest to Turkey just to protect their plundering schemes,” Erdogan said.

+“Pointing to the streets instead of courtrooms to defend theft, plunder, lawlessness and fraud is a grave irresponsibility,” Erdogan said.
+“Just as we have not surrendered to street terrorism until now, we will not bow to vandalism in the future either.”

-Since Imamoglu’s arrest, thousands of people have gathered at Istanbul’s city hall for night-time rallies, and clashes have erupted between demonstrators and police in Istanbul, the capital, Ankara, and Turkey’s third largest city, Izmir.
+Since Imamoglu’s arrest, thousands of people have gathered at Istanbul’s city hall for nighttime rallies, and clashes have erupted between demonstrators and police in Istanbul, Turkish capital Ankara and Turkey’s third-largest city, Izmir.

-The most violent clash took place at Ankara’s Middle East Technical University, where police deployed tear gas and water cannons to disperse the demonstration and students claimed rubber bullets were used.
-The government has denied the use of the bullets.
+The most violent clash took place at Ankara’s Middle East Technical University late Thursday, when police deployed tear gas and water cannons to disperse the demonstration.
+Students said that rubber bullets were used, but the government has denied that.

+The Interior Ministry said that more than 50 people were detained, and 16 police officers were injured, following the protests.

 On Friday, authorities in Ankara and Izmir announced a five-day prohibition on demonstrations, following a similar ban imposed earlier by the Istanbul governor's office.
-The bans came after the country’s justice minister acknowledged people’s right to demonstrate but said street protests amid ongoing judicial investigations were unacceptable.
+The bans came after the country’s justice minister acknowledged people’s right to demonstrate, but said that street protests amid ongoing judicial investigations were unacceptable.

-Still, Ozgur Ozel, the chairman of the Republican People’s Party, CHP, made a fresh appeal for people to gather and demonstrate.
+Still, Ozgur Ozel, the chairman of the Republican People’s Party, CHP, made a new appeal for people to gather and demonstrate.

 “I invite tens of thousands, hundreds of thousands, and millions to peacefully demonstrate, express our democratic reaction, and exercise our constitutional rights,” he said.